'Til There Was You: Box office

 The film opened at number 10 at the North American box office making $1.3 million USD in its opening weekend.

 Production

+Til There Was You had a reported production budget of $23 million.
+The film was the feature directorial debut of Scott Winant, who had previously worked primarily in television.

 In January 1996, Terence Blanchard and Miles Goodman were hired to compose the music for the film.
 Director Scott Winant approved the duo, thinking the comical mastery of Goodman and the jazzy romance of Blanchard would make the perfect combination.
 Blanchard was so excited about collaborating with Goodman that he rearranged his summer tour of The Heart Speaks around Goodman's ever-busy scoring schedule.
 Til There Was You would be the final film scored by Goodman; he died a year before the film's release, aged 47.
 The film is dedicated to his memory.

 Critical reception

 The film was panned by critics during its release.